konstantintuev/TUmine-BaksmaliMiner/README.md

 ## License ##

 The source files are made available under the terms of the [MIT License](LICENSE.md) - the best license!

+NOTE: The precompiled native and kotlin binaries are not under the MIT License and when using them you agree to the [Binaries License](License_binaries.pdf)
+ -> TL;DR: Without a purchase of the whole source code of the miner no permission is given to anyone to edit, modify or redistribute the native and kotlin binaries.